Testing News Posts

 Money, Money Everywhere

-A recent article published by EdTech Times highlighted a concerning issue around financial aid: many students fail to receive financial aid not because they do not qualify but because they didn’t complete the forms properly or turn them in on time.
+A recent article published by EdTech Times highlighted a concerning issue around financial aid: many students fail to receive financial aid not because they do not qualify, but because they didn’t complete the forms properly or turn them in on time.
 This is an unfortunate side effect of complicated forms that come with little direction and no timeline to help students know exactly when the forms are due.
 It doesn’t have to be this way.
 We’ll get to that after we present a few sobering facts.

 One of the studies the article references is from the National College Access Network.
 This report found half of the low-income high school graduates surveyed had not applied for financial aid simply because they were uninformed about what financial aid was.
-Either the students don’t understand financial aid is available or they are intimidated by the financial aid process.
+Either the students don’t understand financial aid is available, or they are intimidated by the financial aid process.

 To their credit, the current financial aid process isn’t simple.
 It’s complicated and requires a lot of information that must be inputted in an exact format and submitted within a certain timeframe.
 Many high schools lack the counseling to inform students of their options.
-Even those that do may not have the man hours available to ensure every potential qualifying student has the information they need to complete the forms as required.
+Even those that do may not have the man power available to ensure every potential qualifying student has the information they need to complete the forms as required.
 The complexities of financial aid applications lead us to another interesting statistic.

 NerdWallet estimates $2.7 billion (yes, you read that right) in FAFSA Pell Grant funds were never allocated to students in 2016 because the applications were incomplete.
 With the cost of tuition rising, this is a shame.
 There is money to be had, yet there is little education around its availability and even less about how students need to complete the forms.
 Students are left to figure it out themselves, which often never happens.